JohnStuartPhil/p5test/README.md

 # projectfive

+## Dataset Content
+The dataset is sourced from Kaggle.
+It is a fictitious user story where predictive analytics is applied in the project.
+Each row represents a house in Iowa, each column contains an attribute about each house.
+The data set includes information about:

 | Column  | Variable | Meaning | Unit | Missing data? |
 | ----------- | ----------- | ----------- | ----------- | ----------- |
 |   A  | 1stFlrSF     |  First Floor in square feet   |   334 to 4,692     |  no  |